 Conclusion

 Mastering Track Changes in Word can drastically improve your editing workflow and make collaboration more efficient.
-When you tweak the tool’s settings and fully grasp what it can do, you ensure all edits stay clear, easy to follow, and simple to handle.
+When you tweak the tool’s settings and fully understand what it can do, you ensure all edits stay clear, easy to follow, and simple to handle.
 So, next time you open a Word document for editing, embrace the power of Track Changes—it might just become your new best friend in word processing.